 The length and complexity of the material should be sufficient to enable variety and range of presentation to be demonstrated and sustained.
 It should be drawn from authors past and present, and from different periods and cultures that provide opportunity for engagement with different genres and styles, contrast of themes, settings, characters and mood.
 The material should enable the candidate to engage with complex emotions, universal themes and require analysis and reflection in the preparation of performance, presenting challenge in terms of physical and vocal requirements.

-For examples of suitable material at each level, see Trinity's online anthology - trinitycollege.com/anthology candidates can demonstrate understanding of the context of the extract in performance and in the discussion.
+For examples of suitable material at each level, see Trinity's online anthology - trinitycollege.com/anthology

 Prose and play extracts